The New Era of AI Agents

 SPEAKER BIOGRAPHY

 Wen-Huang Cheng is a University Distinguished Chair Professor in the Department of Computer Science and Information Engineering at National Taiwan University and a Visiting Professor at the Korea Advanced Institute of Science and Technology (KAIST).
 His current research interests include multimedia, computer vision, and machine learning.
 He has actively participated in international events and played significant leadership roles in prestigious journals, conferences, and professional organizations.
-These roles include serving as Editor-in-Chief for IEEE CTSoc News on Consumer Technology, Senior Editor for IEEE Consumer Electronics Magazine (CEM), Associate Editor for IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) and IEEE Transactions on Multimedia (TMM), General Chair for ACM MMAsia (2023), IEEE ICME (2022), and ACM ICMR (2021), Chair for IEEE CASS Multimedia Systems and Applications (MSA) technical committee, and governing board member for IAPR.
-He has received numerous research and service awards, including the Best Paper Award at the 2021 IEEE ICME and the Outstanding Associate Editor Award of IEEE TMM (2021 and 2020, twice).
+These roles include serving as Editor-in-Chief for IEEE CTSoc News on Consumer Technology, Senior Editor for IEEE Consumer Electronics Magazine (CEM), Associate Editor for IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) and IEEE Transactions on Multimedia (TMM), General Chair for ACM MMAsia (2023), IEEE ICME (2022), and ACM ICMR (2021), Technical Program Chair for ACM MM (2025), ACM ICMR (2022), IEEE ICME (2020), IEEE VCIP (2018), Chair for IEEE CASS Multimedia Systems and Applications (MSA) technical committee, and governing board member for IAPR.
+He has received numerous research and service awards, including the NVIDIA Academic Grant Program Award (2025), the 2024 Best Paper Award of IEEE Consumer Electronics Magazine, the Best Paper Award at the 2021 IEEE ICME and the Outstanding Associate Editor Award of IEEE TMM (2021 and 2020, twice).
 He is an IEEE Fellow, IET Fellow, and ACM Distinguished Member.

 International Collaborative Engineering Education